tadaii/ferencfarkas.org/catalogue/assets/texts/about/finnish-popular-dances .md

 {{% /column %}}
 {{% column %}}

-> Askulan neliö : dance from Askola, practiced in the municipality of Askola, in the south-west of Finland.
+> “Askulan neliö” is a dance from Askola practiced in the municipality of Askola in the south-west of Finland, “Palpankilli” is a
-> Palpankilli : Song that tells the adventures of a young woman of little virtue who waits for the farm boys in Palpa
+> song that tells the adventures of a young woman of little virtue who waits for the farm boys in Palpa, “Melkutus” is the name
-> Melkutus : Name of a dance step
-> Lintunen : Little bird
-> Vanha piika : Old maid
-> Haili : Herring from the Baltic Sea
+> of a dance step, “Lintunen” is a little bird, “Vanha piika” means old maid, “Haili” is a herring from the Baltic Sea and
-> Kumerus : Reverence
+> “Kumerus” means reverence.
 >
 > The "Finnish popular dances" were first performed in 1937 at the Saratoga Music Festival in New York State.
 >